Inmates’ access to addiction treatment temporarily reinstated

-BOSTON (SHNS) – Two prisoners will be able to continue receiving addiction treatment medication and a third will have his medication reinstated until a January hearing, under an agreement reached in federal court Monday afternoon.
+BOSTON (State House News Service) – Two prisoners will be able to continue receiving addiction treatment medication and a third will have his medication reinstated until a January hearing, under an agreement reached in federal court Monday afternoon.

 The American Civil Liberties Union of Massachusetts and the law firm Goodwin Procter LLP filed suit against the Department of Correction last Thursday, alleging that the three plaintiffs had been receiving prescribed daily doses of buprenorphine to treat opioid use disorder, but learned from prison medical providers that that course of treatment would end after 90 days because of the department’s “compulsory-withdrawal policy.”